jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 Traditional high-performance computing (HPC) infrastructure is defined by fixed services closely aligned with hardware layouts.
 In contrast, a software defined infrastructure for high-performance computing (SDHPC) is responsive and flexible, enabling in-flight upgrades with reduced researcher impact.

 Traditional HPC use centered on text-based, command-line interactions where users connect via SSH to dedicated login nodes to execute batch-oriented research workflows @Lonvick2006.
 The development of immersive web interfaces to HPC systems provided a friendlier user experience, broadening access.
 Among these interfaces, Open OnDemand (OOD) has emerged as the most successful @Hudak2018.
 Now a fundamental component of many HPC systems, OOD has aligned user expectations with the self-directed experience of cloud-native applications.

 OOD owes its success to a reduction of cognitive load for researchers.
 The reference deployment of OOD provides access to several interactive, web-native applications.
-Jupyter Notebooks, R Studio, and a VNC desktop capable of presenting native, windowed applications, are all available behind a simple resource request form.
+Jupyter Notebooks, R Studio, and a virtual desktop capable of presenting native, windowed applications, are all available behind a simple resource request form.
 Researchers start by engaging with their HPC system via the browser using familiar web applications and, when they are ready, can migrate to batch tools at the command-line.
 Implementation details, such as submitting a job script to the scheduler, are hidden behind the software-defined abstractions of the resource request form and application definition.
 Because OOD hides these details, researchers can more readily incorporate HPC into their research workflows.